meliao/cluster_startup/README.md

 bash run.sh --> my_project_out
 ```

 3. For submitting dependency jobs, use the following command.
-You can modify the job name in the long_model_training_script file.
+You can modify the job name in the long_model_training_script file and ensure you have modified your Python file to reload your checkpoint.
 ```
 sbatch -d singleton long_model_training_script.sh
 ```